 One of our consultants will get back to you soon

-Lynda Gratton is a Professor of Management Practice at London Business School where she directs the program “Human Resource Strategy in Transforming Companies” considered the world’s leading program on human resources.
-Lynda is the founder of The Hot Spots Movement and for over five years has led the Future of Work Research Consortium which has brought executives from more than 80 companies together both virtually and on a bespoke collaborative platform.
+Lynda Gratton is a Professor of Management Practice at London Business School where she directs ‘Human Resource Strategy in Transforming Companies’, considered the world’s leading programme on human resources.
+Lynda is the founder of the advisory practice HSM and since 2008 has led the Future of Work Research Consortium which has brought together executives from more than 100 companies.

 Over the last 20 years, Lynda Gratton has written extensively about the interface between people and organisations.
 Her ten books cover the link between business and HR strategy (‘Living Strategy’), the new ways of working (‘The Democratic Enterprise’), the rise of complex collaboration (‘Hot Spots’ and ‘Glow’) and the impact of a changing world on employment and work (‘The Shift’ and ‘The 100-Year Life’ (co-authored with Andrew Scott).
 In 2012 ‘The Shift’ received the business book of the year award in Japan and has been translated into more than 15 languages.
 In 2015 ‘The Key’ won the CMI Management Book of the Year.
 In 2016 ‘The 100 Year Life’ was shortlisted for the FT Business Book of the Year award and became one of the best-selling books in Japan.
 In 2020 Lynda and Andrew published ‘The New Long Life – a framework for flourishing in a changing world’.
 Lynda is a regular columnist for MIT Sloan Management Review and has written for a range of press including the Financial Times and the Sunday Times.